ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Methodology

 \subsection{Framework}

-The attack model involved in this paper is that attackers can interfere with malware images during the visualisation transformation without being identified by the original detectors, as shown in Figure~\ref{fig:fig2a}.
-As there exist some corresponding mechanisms \cite{lee2011study,nataraj2011malware,maiorca2017detection} between binary code and visualised images, the malware images can be converted back to the corresponding form of the binary code \cite{lee2011study, kim2018webmon}).
-AEs can be converted back to the corresponding binary code through the reverse transformation to achieve the attack effect.
+The attack model involved in this paper is that attackers can interfere with malware images during the visualization transformation without being identified by the original detectors, as shown in Figure~\ref{fig:fig2a}.
+As there exist some corresponding mechanisms \cite{lee2011study,nataraj2011malware,maiorca2017detection} between binary code and visualized images, the malware images can be converted back to the corresponding form as the binary code \cite{lee2011study, kim2018webmon}.
+AEs can also be converted back to the corresponding binary code through the reverse transformation.
 The framework of ATMPA consists of three functional modules: data transformation, adversarial pre-training and malware detection.
-Malware detection functions include AE crafting and perturbed detection.
-The overall ATMPA architecture is shown in Figure~\ref{fig:fig2a}.
-If there is no attack in the process, \textit{i.e.} no AE involved, the second module adversarial pre-training will not exist, as shown in Figure~\ref{fig:fig2b}.
-Otherwise, the code segments of malware will be transformed to grayscale images in data transformation module.
-Malware images will send directly to ML-based malware detectors such as CNN, SVM and RF.
-The green detection arrow indicates the normal detection process in Figure~\ref{fig:fig2b}.
+Malware detection functions include AE generation and perturbed detection.
+The overall ATMPA framework is shown in Figure~\ref{fig:fig2a}.
+If there is no attack in the process (\textit{i.e.} no AE involved), the second module, adversarial pre-training, is not needed as shown in Figure~\ref{fig:fig2b}.
+Otherwise, the code segments of malware will be transformed into grayscale images in the data transformation module.
+We send malware images directly to ML-based malware detectors, \textit{i.e.} CNN, SVM and RF in this paper.
+The green detection arrow in Figure~\ref{fig:fig2b} indicates the normal detection process.

-Considering the AE attacks, we introduced a new module, named adversarial pre-training.
-After a series of preprocessing including data transformation and normalization operations, the malware dataset required for generating AEs is processed in the AE pre-training module and the dataset used for test will be propagated to malware detection module, as shown in Figure~\ref{fig:fig2a}.
-In the AE pre-training module, attackers can use deep learning methods, such as CNN or RNN to obtain an AE crafting model by training a known malware dataset (shown in the purple block of Figure~\ref{fig:fig2a}).
-Then, taking advantages of the AE crafting model, attackers can perform the interference functioning as noise signal $\delta$ on the targeted sample.
-Based on the achieved AE crafting model and different AE attacking methods, such as FSGM and C\&W's attack, attackers can apply small but intentionally worst-case perturbations on the transformed malware images.
-It is difficult to observe such perturbations for other users.
+When AE attack is in concern, we introduced a new module, adversarial pre-training.
+After a series of preprocessing including data transformation and normalization operations, the malware dataset required for AE generation is processed in the adversarial pre-training module and the dataset used for test will be propagated to malware detection module, as shown in Figure~\ref{fig:fig2a}.
+In the adversarial pre-training module, attackers can use machine learning methods to train an AE generation model with a known malware dataset, as shown Figure~\ref{fig:fig2a} (purpose block).
+Taking advantages of the AE generation model, attackers can produce a noise signal $\delta$ into the targeted samples.
+Attackers can apply small but intentionally worst-case perturbations on the transformed malware images to escape the observation from other users.